What is food allergy?

 According to the National Institute of Allergy and Infectious Disease, it does not take much of the food to cause a severe reaction in highly allergic people.
 In fact, as little as 1/44,000 of a peanut kernel can cause an allergic reaction for severely allergic individuals.

-Treatment for food allergy:
+Treatment for a food allergy in adults:

 Dining out with food allergies: